-Memory Sparing:
+Memory Sparing :

 At configuration time, a DIMM rank is set aside to replace a defective DIMM rank.
 When the error rate for a failing DIMM rank reaches a pre-determined threshold, the memory sparing function will issue an interrupt and initiate a spare copy.
 At the completion of the copy, the failing DIMM rank is disabled and the "spared" DIMM rank will be used in its place.
-Refer to 4.4.2 Chipset Configuration and configure the options of "Branch 0 Rank Sparing" to enable the memory sparing functions.
+Refer to 4.4.2 Chipset Configuration and configure the options of Branch 0 Rank Sparing to enable the memory sparing functions.
 And the default BIOS setting is disabled.

-- Each branch contains its own sparing engine and can be enabled or disabled separately. - This motherboard does not support rank sparing across branches. - This motherboard does not support rank sparing when in mirror mode. - The DIMM rank with the largest size will be assigned as spare rank.
+- The DIMM rank with the largest size will be assigned as spare rank.
 Data can only be copied from a smaller sized rank to a larger sized one. - A DIMM can contain only one or two ranks.
 To support sparing function, a DIMM channel should contain at least two ranks. - When sparing function is enabled, the usable memory size will reduce then size of the spare ranks.

-The following tables show memory configurrations with Memory Sparing function in Branch 0.
+The following tables show memory configurations with Memory Sparing function in Branch 0.